Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

 •	Practice auditing and fixing real-world vulnerabilities
 •	Learn Python, Flask, bcrypt, and PyTest
 •	Demonstrate CI/CD integration for security workflows

+#### 3.2.3.
+Areas for Improvements:
+📊 1.
+Data Load: This page is designed for the executive team, providing answers to the main questions.
+•
+•

+⛓️‍💥 2.
+Modelling: This page focuses on encounter costs and related insurance information.3.
+Hardened the app (commit 2)
+•	Writing easy to understand Scripts
+•	Calculating other Metrics for effectiveness and profits in a non-profit driven eco-system.
+•	Reducing Files Upload and Calculation times, using lean data.

+✅ 3.
+Visualisation:
+•	•	Including a Drill-through feature
+•
+•
+•
+•

+🛜 4.
+Publishing:
+•